belgaard/Leantest/Evidence.md

 While conventional wisdom tells us that [assumption is the evil mother of all mistakes](https://www.coderhood.com/assumption-evil-mother-mistakes/), the above assumption is actually sensible if you use the MS Test (`vstest.console`) test runner and then parse its XML output, a so-called `.trx`-file.

 LeanTest.Net provides implementations of the attributes for MS Test and Xunit tests.
-Test output can be generated as e.g.
+Test output can be generated and put in a file `MyTrx.trx` using the following command,

 ```cmd
 vstest.console Orders.L0Tests.dll /logger:trx;LogFileName=MyTrx.trx /platform:x64
 ```

-output in `MyTrx.trx` will contain information like the following,
+The output will contain information like the following,

 ```xml
 <UnitTestResult testName="Orders.L0Tests.TestOrders.PostOrderMustReportErrorWhenInvalidId">